rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 6. Click **Save**.

+The mailbox will appear in the mailboxes list.
+To manage additional features for the mailbox, such as forwarding, autoreply, aliases, or settings, click the mailbox name and then click the corresponding tab on the details page.

-Note: Once a mailbox is created in the Cloud Office Control Panel, it can take up to 10 minutes for the mailbox to be created on the server.
+**Note:** Once a mailbox is created in the Cloud Office Control Panel, it can take up to 10 minutes for the mailbox to be accessible.
 You can then log into the mailbox at [apps.rackspace.com](https://apps.rackspace.com/index.php)

-The mailbox appears in the list.
-To manage additional features for the mailbox, such as forwarding, autoreply, aliases, or settings, click the mailbox name and then click the corresponding tab on the details page.

 ### Add multiple mailboxes

-To add multiple mailboxes at once, create a CSV or Excel file with the mailbox information, and then upload it.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f "Cloud Office Control Panel") using your Rackspace Cloud Office admin ID and password.